 The remuneration framework links rewards with the strategic goals and performance of the Group and provides a market competitive mix of both fixed and variable rewards including a blend of short and long-term incentives.
-The variable (or "at risk") remuneration of Executives is linked to the Group performance through measures based on the operational performance of the business and is subject to a gateway for appropriate conduct.
+The variable (or "at risk") remuneration of Executives is linked to the Group performance through outcome based measures linked to the absolute and relative performance of the business.
+As is appropriate, conduct continues to be an absolute gateway for incentive payment.
+As is appropriate, conduct continues to be an absolute gateway for incentive payment.